Bug report #20980

 Could you try QGIS master (latest weekly if you are a windows user):

 I close this, but feel free to open if you still have problems.
 And here is the animation of the meshlayer exported using Crayfish plugin:

 #8 Updated by Amirhossein Nikfal about 2 years ago

 I am mainly a Linux user and I carry out most of my data analyses by NCAR Command Language (NCL), but this is a Windows issue for me.

 I don't have any problem with the NetCDF file format in QGIS 2.18.27.
 But for the newer versions, it shows some errors relevant to gdal, and cannot open the NETCDF file.

-#9 Updated by Saber Razmjooei over 1 year ago
+#9 Updated by Saber Razmjooei about 2 years ago

 - Affected QGIS version changed from 3.4.3 to 3.4.4